Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/solutions/empower-people-to-work-remotely-remote-access.md

 ## <a name="deploy-remote-access-when-all-your-apps-are-web-apps-and-you-have-hybrid-identity"></a>Déployer l’accès à distance lorsque toutes vos applications sont des applications web et que vous avez une identité hybride

-Si vos travailleurs à distance n’utilisent pas de client VPN traditionnel et que vos comptes et groupes d’utilisateurs locaux sont synchronisés avec Azure AD, vous pouvez utiliser Azure AD Proxy d'application pour fournir un accès à distance sécurisé pour les applications web hébergées sur des serveurs locaux.
-Les applications web incluent des sites SharePoint Server, des serveurs Outlook Accès web ou toute autre application métier web.
+If your remote workers are not using a traditional VPN client and your on-premises user accounts and groups are synchronized with Azure AD, you can use Azure AD Application Proxy to provide secure remote access for web-based applications hosted on on-premises servers.
+Web-based applications include SharePoint Server sites, Outlook Web Access servers, or any other web-based line of business applications.

 Voici les composants du proxy d’application Azure AD.